We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Close to three decades of research on colds and zinc have yielded mixed results, but a

-It’s important to note that the dosages in these studies, 80 to 92 mg a day, are much higher than the daily maximum recommended by the
+It’s important to note that the dosages in these studies, 80 to 92 mg daily, are much higher than the daily maximum recommended by the NIH.
+The 2017 review points out that doses of up to 150 mg of zinc per day are routinely taken for months by people with certain conditions with few side effects.

-If you’re taking antibiotics, penicillamine (Cuprimine) for arthritis, or certain diuretics, talk to your doctor before taking zinc.
+If you’re taking antibiotics, penicillamine (Cuprimine) for arthritis, or certain diuretics, talk with a doctor before taking zinc.
 The combination could reduce the effectiveness of your medications or the zinc.

-A 2012 study that showed positive benefits of echinacea for colds had participants taking 2400 mg daily over four months.
 Some people who take echinacea report unwanted side effects, such as nausea and diarrhea.
-Talk to your doctor before trying echinacea to confirm it won’t interfere with any other medicines or supplements you’re taking.
+Consider talking with a doctor before trying echinacea to confirm it won’t interfere with any other medicines or supplements you’re taking.

 The